central-ldn-data-sci/citigrapher/README.md

 The first meetup looked at using google maps api to query travel distances from user provided postcodes to the nearest 3 tube stations.
 Solutions to this problem are provided within the citigrapher1 directories within each language directory.
 The solutions can be broken down roughly into 3 parts:

-1. Ask the user for start and end postcodes for x number of people
+1. Ask the user for start and end postcodes for x number of people.
-2. How to then find the nearest y tubes to these postcodes
+2. How to then find the nearest y tubes to these postcodes.
 3. Using google distnace matrix API (https://developers.google.com/maps/documentation/distance-matrix/) to find out the walking travel time to these tubes.